- Cama-i, quyana tailuci!

 - Content Area Knowledge & Teaching Experience: This method requires two years of teaching experience in the content area and passing scores on the endorsement-related content area exam.
 Only where content area exam(s) have been identified may endorsements be added with this method.

-This method is not available for elementary, reading or special education endorsements.
+This method is not available for elementary, reading, english as a foreign language, or special education endorsements.

 - Career and Technical (CTE - Teaching): This method requires the following: